 Kansas Board of Regents Universities and State Agencies Tobacco/Smoke-Free Status

-KS State Fair Smoke-Free in 2016 - Smokers who attend the Kansas State Fair will be required to use designated smoking areas, beginning in 2016.
+Kansas State Fair Smoke-Free in 2016 - Smokers who attend the Kansas State Fair will be required to use designated smoking areas, beginning in 2016.
 The state fair board narrowly approved the change after a lengthy debate Tuesday.
 The policy will not be in effect this year to give state fair staff time to suggest the designated areas and determine how the policy will be implemented.
 Currently, smoking is banned only inside fair buildings and the grandstand seating area.
 The Hutchinson News reports that Kansas will join more than 15 other state fairs in the country that restrict smoking on the fairgrounds.

-WSU – Recently formed a task force called “WU and Me Tobacco Free”.
+Wichita State University - Recently formed a task force called “WU and Me Tobacco Free”.
 At the discussion stage.